Frequently Asked Questions:

 - “Decrease my anxiety”

-- “Learn how to manage my emotions effectively”
+- “Learn techniques to manage painful emotions effectively”

 - “Build self esteem”